mecha-cms/mecha/README.md

  - [x] Layout is now behaves like extension.
 If it does not contain any `index.php` file, then its entire layout system will be discarded (#157).
  - [x] Moved [`art`](https://github.com/mecha-cms/x.art) and [`form`](https://github.com/mecha-cms/x.form) feature to a separate extension.
  - [x] Moved `To::{description,sentence,title}` methods to `page` extension.
+ - [x] Moved core extensions and layouts out of the repository and convert them to git sub-modules.
  - [x] Optimized hook sorting mechanism (#156)
+ - [x] Re-enabled the layout switcher feature (#205)
  - [x] Refactored function `has` to make it more useful along with `get`, `let`, and `set` functions.
  - [x] Removed `$html` option in `To::description` (previously was `To::excerpt`).
 People who want to make page excerpt without HTML should be able to easily remove all the HTML markup from the input first, before using this function.
  - [x] Removed `$parent` variable (#165)